amalianrlt/movie-review/README.md

 - Redux

 ## What you can do
 In this App, you can view the movie list and the detail of the movie.
+You can visit [MovieFlix](https://movieflix-team-a.netlify.app)

 ### Available Scripts
 To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
 From your command line: